 What are some of the common misconceptions about your job?

 That it doesn’t matter.
 I have been guilty of thinking that it’s a selfish job but it’s vital in our society.
 As artists, we are more important than ever to be a voice for change; stories have a great effect on people.
 Another misconception is that it is glamorous haha.
 Red carpets give me anxiety.
 I’ve learnt to navigate them but I never aspired to doll up and walk them and smile to a bunch of strangers yelling at me to do what they want.
 There is a lot of stress involved in red carpets.

 Is the acting industry competitive?
 If so how do you navigate that?

 The truth is everyone is unique and we all bring our own essence to a part.
 I have amazing friends that have helped me on my journey and we really are in the trenches together in this industry.
 It’s hard enough as it is and you’ll only benefit from being supportive of each other and celebrating each other’s successes.
 There is so much that goes into whether you get a role or not that has nothing to do with how good you are- just enjoy being that character from that moment and let it be; if it’s meant to be it will be.

 If you could give your 18-year-old self any advice what would it be?

 I would tell my 18-year-old self-it’s okay, you’re on the right track.
 Even when people say it’s too hard you’re going to do it anyway.
 Enjoy life along the way too; have adventures, enjoy moments especially with your family.

-Auditions are now open for the Screenwise Showreel Course Febraury 2018 intake.
-A one-year, part-time course offering students a toolkit for professional screen acting training and a state-of-the-art showreel required to meet the demands of today’s film and television industry.
+The Screenwise Showreel Course is a one-year, part-time course offering students a toolkit for professional screen acting training and a state-of-the-art showreel required to meet the demands of today’s film and television industry.
 Click here to find out more.